skip to Main Content

 Alberta has the third-highest family violence rate in Canada, a disheartening fact that highlights the importance of raising awareness and working together to prevent family violence.
 November is Family Violence Prevention Month in Alberta, a local initiative that aims to spread education and provide support services to family violence victims.

-To raise awareness about family violence, it’s important to understand what it entails.
-While the terms “family violence” and “domestic abuse” are often used interchangeably, there are differences between the two in the area of family law.
-Domestic abuse is defined as an individual committing abuse to an intimate partner, and a family violence offence is committed by a family member against another family member.
+Though the terms “family violence” and “domestic abuse” are often used interchangeably, distinctions exist within family law.
+Domestic abuse typically refers to an individual committing abuse against an intimate partner, while family violence encompasses a broader range of offences committed by a family member against another family member.
+Family violence takes various forms, including:

 • Physical abuse